dixita0607/dart-pad/Package-and-plugin-support.md

 This approach keeps things simple and reliable (and is what made it possible for the DartPad team to implement package support at all), but it also introduces some restrictions.
 For example, each supported package/version needs to work nicely with the others.
 If two packages require conflicting versions of the same dependency, for instance, it's a blocker.
 In addition, because DartPad is a very unique execution environment that neither Flutter nor most packages were truly designed for, each package must be manually tested in order to guarantee that it works.

+## Adding support for new packages

-This is all a fancy way to say that adding support for new packages requires a lot of work, and in some cases simply won't be possible.
+Adding support for new packages requires a lot of work, and in some cases simply won't be possible.
 The `google_mobile_ads` plugin, for example, is destined never to appear in DartPad.
 However, updating the allowed list of packages with new libraries and occasionally removing an old one is definitely part of the plan going forward.

 Here is the process in a nutshell: